 Information for Students

 Are you looking for a learning adventure?
-Attend the Learning Communities Reception, and enroll in a learning community!
+Enroll in a learning community!
 We have so many adventures just waiting for you!

 What are Learning Communities?

 Learning Communities courses are two (or more) courses that students take together.
 This allows the group of students and their professors to form a community of people who learn together.